-Finally he concludes that the significance of such linguistic analyses of texts can be demonstrated only when we look at literature as discourse and only when we try to touch upon the interpretability of discourse as opposed to grammaticalness of text.
+Finally he concludes that the significance of such linguistic analyses of texts can be demonstrated only when we look at literature as discourse and only when we

-LITERATURE AS DISCOURSE: B) The distinction he makes between "literature as text" and "literature as important, for if the analyst confines discourse" is his/her focus only to text s/he will certainly lose an influential key.
-That is to say s/he will ignore the significance of those unique structures in relation to the whole context in which they are used, which is a key factor for a final interpretation of a literary work.
-To quote Widdowson (1975:33):
+LITERATURE AS DISCOURSE: B) The distinction he makes between "literature as text" and "literature important, for if the analyst confines discourse" is his/her focus only to text s/he will certainly lose an influential key.
+That is to say s/he will ignore the significance of those unique structures in relation to the whole context in which they are used, which is a key factor for a final interpretation of a literary work. quote Widdowson (1975:33):